CHIPS Act: Why USA-Made Computing Matters Now More Than Ever

 Additionally, our counterfeit protection program (CPP) allows us to avoid, inspect, detect, identify, document, remove, and replace suspected counterfeit parts and components.

 Before our products are shipped, we perform various tests at the board and system level both in-house and through third parties per customers’ technical, performance, and environmental specifications to ensure the efficiency, quality, and ruggedization of our solutions.

-With the latest multi-layer cybersecurity technologies, we provide complete protection across the hardware, firmware, software, and network stack, guarding sensitive and classified information at the highest level.
+With the latest multi-layer cybersecurity technologies, we provide complete protection across the hardware, firmware, software, and network stack, guarding sensitive at the highest level.

 Trenton Systems’ Partnership with Intel®

 For over 30 years, Trenton Systems and Intel® have partnered to develop next-gen, cybersecure, high-performance computing for our armed forces, critical infrastructure, and commercial sector.

 We equip our systems with the latest Intel® technologies such as Intel® PFR, Intel® SGX, Intel® TME, Intel® Boot Guard, Intel® FlexRAN, and next-gen Intel Xeon SP CPUs.